tarantool/cartridge/topics/failover.md

 It's important to say, that we discuss distributed system.
 And every instance has it's own opinion.
-Even if all opinions coincide there still may be races between instances, and one (and application developer) should take then into account when designing roles and their interaction.
+Even if all opinions coincide there still may be races between instances, and one (an application developer) should take them into account when designing roles and their interaction.

 ## Leader appointment rules

-The logics behind leader election depends on the **failover mode** which are three: disables, eventual, and stateful.
+The logics behind leader election depends on the **failover mode** which are three: disabled, eventual, and stateful.

 ### Disabled mode